Built-in Objects

 Global functions:

 queueMicrotask shares the same microtask queue used by Promise reactions.
 Callbacks run after the current synchronous code completes but before the engine returns control.
-If a callback throws, the error is silently discarded and remaining microtasks still execute.
+If a callback throws, the error is surfaced as an uncaught host callback error.

 btoa encodes a string to base64 following the WHATWG HTML spec §8.3.
 Each character in the input must have a code point ≤ U+00FF (Latin-1 range); characters outside this range throw a DOMException with name "InvalidCharacterError" and legacy code 5.
 The input is interpreted as a byte sequence where each code point maps 1:1 to a byte value.